gnaservicesinc/libnoodlenet/README.md

 Thats it.
 The library is designed to be easy to use with minimal API surface and no memory management required by the user

+If you have linking issues when running make, try the alternative make file "NoodleNetMakefile"

+make -f NoodleNetMakefile